1969 South Carolina Gamecocks football team

-The historic 1969 South Carolina Gamecocks football team represented the University of South Carolina as a member of the Atlantic Coast Conference (ACC) during the 1969 NCAA University Division football season.
+The 1969 South Carolina Gamecocks football team represented the University of South Carolina as a member of the Atlantic Coast Conference (ACC) during the 1969 NCAA University Division football season.
 Led by fourth-year head coach Paul Dietzel, the Gamecocks compiled an overall record of 7–4 with a mark of 6–0 in conference play, winning the ACC title, which remains their only conference championship in program history.
+It was also South Carolina's first winning season since 1959.
 South Carolina was invited to the Peach Bowl, where they were defeated by West Virginia.
 The team played home games at Carolina Stadium in Columbia, South Carolina.